JoshuaKGoldberg/Goldblog/content/blog/standards-compliant-rickrolling/index.md

 ### Detecting Video Play

 No built-in JavaScript API or Vimeo SDK method exists to check whether the browser considers the page to have a high Media Engagement Index or equivalent.
-However, the Vimeo Player SDK does include an [event listener API](https://developer.vimeo.com/player/sdk/reference#add-an-event-listener-to-a-player) able to call a function when a _play_ event is fired.
+However, the Vimeo Player SDK does include an [event listener API](https://developer.vimeo.com/player/sdk/reference#add-an-event-listener-to-a-player) able to call a function on video play start.

-I added the following code to hide the overlay on video play.
+I added the following code to swap out the overlay on video play.

 ```js
 // When the Vimeo Player is able to play the video...